-We need to hold governments to account with an accurate science-based law.
+We need to hold our governments accountable with accurate science-based laws.

 The climate crisis is a systemic crisis, it needs a systemic solution: laws.
 Laws that are realistic and fair.

 The numbers needed to protect our future will keep moving.
-We need laws that are fixed to realistic and fair reductions for our safe future.
+We need laws that are fixed to realistic and fair reductions.

 What about 1.5°C?